daocoa/gitcoin-passport-eligibility/audit-files/commit-ba4b2663761d1809a0e16b5b716ce376aabc531c/findings/finding-1.md

-### [S-#] GitcoinPassportEligibility::GITCOIN_PASSPORT_DECODER function does not follow the mixedCase naming convention, resulting in potential confusion from code reviewers
+### [I-1] GitcoinPassportEligibility::GITCOIN_PASSPORT_DECODER function does not follow the mixedCase naming convention, resulting in potential confusion from code reviewers

 **Description:** All caps naming convention is reserved for constant variables.
 Although `GitcoinPassportEligibility::GITCOIN_PASSPORT_DECODER` returns an immutable constant value, it is still a function.
 Thus it should follow the mixedCase naming convention.